Carmella’s Cafe & Dessert Bar

 - Breakfast Sandwich$6.00

-egg, cheddar, english muffin choice of bacon or sausage double egg or both meats $2 sub croissant $3
+egg, cheddar, english muffin or bagel choice of bacon or sausage double egg or both meats $2 sub croissant or waffle $2

-egg, cheddar, english muffin choice of bacon or sausage double egg or both meats $2 sub croissant $3
+egg, cheddar, english muffin or bagel choice of bacon or sausage double egg or both meats $2 sub croissant or waffle $2

 - Croissant$5.00Out of stock